What is an internship?

 Juniors and Seniors seeking a BA/BS in Business Administration are eligible for BA 409 internship placement.
 Juniors and Seniors seeking a BAS in Management should register for BA 402 internship placement.
 Graduate students are eligible for BA 509 internship placement.

-A minimum 2.5 GPA in business administration course work at SOU is required for practicum/internship placement.
+A minimum 2.5 GPA in business administration course work at SOU is required for internship placement.
 A student must work at least 30 hours for every one credit earned.
-Most students enroll for 4 credit hours and complete 120 hours of work during the term.
-(Additional credit hours may be granted under special circumstances.
-Practica/internships normally follow the 10-week quarter, but may begin and end at any time that is mutually agreed upon by the academic department, the site supervisor, and the student.
+Most students enroll for 4 credit hours and complete 120 hours of work.
 Students may earn a maximum of 16 credits in BA 409 toward their bachelor's degree.
 Freshmen and sophomores may register for up to a total of 4 credits of BA 217 (lower division internship).
 Note: The maximum number of credit hours of internship for Oregon CPA candidates is 6.

 More information about the Internship program may be found in the Student Internship Handbook.